olga-od-ua/hello_ireland/TESTING.md

 ### Not bugs but the room for improvement and other notes.

-* It is planned to prepopulate user's full name in the checkout form for authanticated users.
+* It is planned to prepopulate the user's full name in the checkout form for authenticated users.

 * Blue outline can be traced throughout the website upon a click on a button or link.
 This was not tackled due to time constraints.